James Chappell, Chair

 With his extensive experience in the field of research and his positions as chairman of the British Society of Gastroenterology (BSG) Small Bowel and Nutrition section and chair of Coeliac UK’s Health Advisory Council (HAC) David is an invaluable source of information for the Charity’s research work into coeliac disease.

 Reshma Shah is a qualified accountant with 20 years industry experience within the fields of Risk Management and Internal Audit working in senior roles across a variety of sectors including Banking and Health Care.
-Reshma is a Coeliac herself, has been volunteering for the charity for nearly five years and is a member of the Harrow Local Group Committee.
-She believes that her passion for the charity combined with her experience of being a Coeliac herself as well as a strong working knowledge of risk management, internal controls and governance will mean that she can make a valuable contribution as a Governor of Coeliac UK.
+Reshma has coeliac disease, has been volunteering for the charity for nearly five years and is a member of the Harrow Local Group Committee.
+She believes that her passion for the charity combined with her experience of living with coeliac disease, as well as a strong working knowledge of risk management, internal controls and governance will mean that she can make a valuable contribution as a Governor of Coeliac UK.

 Bob Trice is an experienced senior manager who has worked in the food industry for many different companies, more recently focusing on nutrition businesses including gluten free, natural foods and food supplements.
 Currently working as a consultant, coach and non-executive director, and as an interim managing director in the Fairtrade food sector.